 My 3D substorm tracker is similar to the Ovation Model that you will see on many sites, except that mine is measuring where the actual substorm/aurora is, rather than trying to guess where it might be based on satellite data.
 Unlike the Ovation Model, mine is taking account of the substorm process.

-The latest work I have in hand is an extension to my model which calculates the width of the aurora in degrees of latitude.
+An extension to my model which calculates the width of the aurora in degrees of latitude was beta-released on October 25th, 2021.
 This allows me to make a fairly accurate estimate of the angle above the northern horizon to which the aurora will extend from any viewing point.
+By October 2021, I had finally worked out how to determine the upper and lower latitudes of the actual aurora in real-time and was able to show pictorially on the maps precisely where the aurora was sitting.

 Having sorted the satellite data by arrival time and calculated all the derived values, the app scans the IMF and Solar Wind to identify patterns that will cause a substorm to develop. e.g. prolonged periods of negative Bz.